Get your house going

-Your construction loan involves only one application and one closing that covers the construction and then transitions into permanent financing.
+Your construction loan involves only one application and one closing.
+It initially covers construction costs and then transitions into permanent financing.
 Your one-time construction loan may include:

-- During the construction phase, you may have interest-only payments, and Ameris Bank can make scheduled payments to your builder during this time.
+- During the construction phase, you may have interest-only payments; Ameris Bank can make scheduled disbursements to your builder during this time

-- Once the construction phase expires, the loan converts to a fixed rate mortgage.
+- Once the construction phase expires, the loan converts to a fixed-rate or adjustable rate mortgage

 If the construction of your home is financed by the developer or builder, you will need to purchase your home from them, thus needing a traditional mortgage and not a construction loan.